jayunit100/network-policy-subproject/p0_user_stories.md

 - I want to have a named way to add a policy for containers that can or cannot access a MySQL instance in my data center, without knowing that services IP address.

+# CHANGELOG

+As we move things via PRs, lets note the context so that we can detect cycles and or changes that are reversing previous user requests.
+If we notice any obvious disagreements, we can resolve it as a group.
+This is an alterantive to voting which might collect 'passive' opinions which havent been deeply thought out.

+CHANGELOG
-CHANGELOG: Matt Fennwick requested adding a visualization story to tier-1
+- *Matt Fenwick* requested adding a visualization story to tier-1
-CHANGELOG: Jay Moved the abov request for tier-1 to "Descoped" since its not an API thing, but it is a valid user story.
+- *Jay vyas* Moved the abov request for tier-1 to "Descoped" since its not an API thing, but it is a valid user story.